Sleep Stage Classification Using a Pre-trained Deep Learning Model: Training Experiments

 \subsection{Result}

 The model achieved an average accuracy of 86.97\%.
 The comparison of our model's performance with other experiments is presented in Table \ref{table:13}.

-The proposed model performs even better than EGGSNet \cite{6}, especially in the N1 class.
+The proposed model performs even better than EEGSNet \cite{6}, especially in the N1 class.
 It's worth mentioning that the number of trainable parameters is set to 3.2 million, assuming all layers are trainable.
-However, when only the final fifteen layers of the pre-trained model, along with the fine-tuning layers, are considered trainable, the count reduces to 525,829 which is less than EGGSNet's parameters.
-Also, EGGSNet's experiments were performed on a server with four NVIDIA Tesla V100-DGXS GPUs, considering the best performance after 3 times.
+However, when only the final fifteen layers of the pre-trained model, along with the fine-tuning layers, are considered trainable, the count reduces to 525,829 which is less than EEGSNet's parameters.
+Also, EEGSNet's experiments were performed on a server with four NVIDIA Tesla V100-DGXS GPUs, considering the best performance after 3 times.
 However, we ran our experiment using a GTX 1060 6GB graphics card only one time.

 Additionally, we can observe the varying results obtained through different reading methods: \begin{description} \item[$\ast$ \textbf{HDD:}] On HDD, each epoch took 9 minutes, and with 20 epochs, one fold was completed in 180 minutes.
 The entire project yielded results after 60 hours. \item[$\ast$ \textbf{SSD:}] With SSD, each epoch took 4 minutes, and with 20 epochs, one fold was completed in 80 minutes.
 The entire project yielded results after 26 hours. \item[$\ast$ \textbf{RAM:}] In contrast, RAM only required 5 minutes to store all data initially.
 Subsequently, each epoch was completed in just 1 minute.
 Thus, each fold was done in 20 minutes, and the entire training process concluded in 400 minutes. \end{description} In summary, RAM significantly enhances the training speed, evident from the swift completion of each epoch and fold.
 Furthermore, the speed benefits of RAM become even more apparent with faster RAM, allowing for the possibility of training the model with additional epochs.
 With the availability of greater RAM capacity, the project becomes scalable, making it feasible to tackle larger datasets efficiently.